joed3/eigenMT/README.md

 --------------- |   ------------
 1               |  variant ID
 2               |  Gene ID
-3               |  estimate of effect size BETA from Matrix-eQTL 4               |  T-statistic from Matrix-eQTL
+3               |  T-statistic from Matrix-eQTL
+4               |  p-value from Matrix-eQTL
-5               |  p-value from Matrix-eQTL
+5               |  FDR estimate from Matrix-eQTL
-6               |  eigenMT corrected p-value
+6               |  estimate of effect size BETA from Matrix-eQTL 7               |  eigenMT corrected p-value
-7               |  estimated number of independent tests for the gene
+8               |  estimated number of independent tests for the gene

-Note: each tested gene will appear once in the output file with it's most significant SNP and the eigenMT corrected p-value.
+Note: The first 5 columns of the output will correspond to the typical Matrix-eQTL output.
+Also, each tested gene will appear once in the output file with its most significant SNP and the eigenMT corrected p-value.

 Example